akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 When an event has been persisted successfully the new state is created by applying the event to the current state with the `eventHandler`.

-The state is typically immutable and then the event handler returns a new instance of the state.
-If the state is mutable the event handler may update the state instance and return the same instance.
+The state is typically defined as an immutable class and then the event handler returns a new instance of the state.
+You may choose to use a mutable class for the state, and then the event handler may update the state instance and return the same instance.
+Both immutable and mutable state is supported.

 The same event handler is also used when the entity is started up to recover its state from the stored events.

-The event handler should only update the state and it mustn't perform side effects, as those would also be executed during recovery of the persistent actor.
+The event handler should only update the state and never perform side effects, as those would also be executed during recovery of the persistent actor.

 ### Completing the example